mathildegrimal/mds-discord-bot/README.md

 We advise to use **Heroku** for the hosting of the application (or any other solution offering the same possibilities).
 Heroku is a PaaS (Platform as a Service) that allows to host applications on the Cloud.
 The main advantage is to be able to automatically deploy applications from online repos, hosted on Github for example.

+You must first create an account on https://www.heroku.com/, and a new app.
+You must also create a new repo on your github account and clone the Captain Hook repo.

+On the page of your application, several tabs allow you to configure the app.

+On the tab ***Settings***, go to *Config Vars* to enter the conig vars as in the .env file.